 1. What to do with the teeth.

 Do they stay or do they go?
 Some kids get very concerned about where their teeth are going.
 Make it fun and tell your kid her tooth will be used in the advanced Tooth Research Lab to discover how to make teeth more resistant to cavities and decay.
 If you decide to keep them, tuck them away somewhere special in a little jar … preferably one that is not easily opened by curious little toothless kids.

 First-time parents, please remember that your little one has a lot of teeth to lose, so if you start out high, you’re going to have to maintain that level of payment for the next 10-ish years.
 You can always increase the amount, offer more for molars, and how about combining cash with a new toothbrush and floss??

-3. When kids compare notes: Your kids are going to compare notes with the other kids in their class and their friends.
-Have your story prepared for why some kids get more money than others from us.
-We suggest something along the lines of the amount of money you get depends on how many other kids lost teeth that day too.
-So, if there were a ton of teeth lost, they may only get a quarter, whereas their friend got $5 last week for their tooth because not many children had lost teeth that day, so the Tooth Fairy had more to give.
-Also, we suggest sending the parents of the kid who got $5 for their tooth an anonymous note in the mail telling them that they’re ruining it for the rest of you.
-We have your back.
+Have your story prepared for why some kids get more money than others.
+Something along the lines of the amount of the money you get depends on how many other kids lost teeth that day too is a good story.
+So, if there were a ton of teeth lost, he might only get a quarter, whereas his friend got $5 (parents who do this, you’re killing us) last week for her tooth because not many kids had lost teeth that day—the Tooth Fairy had more to give.

 Tell us, what are the Tooth Fairy or tooth-losing traditions in your home?
-How does the Tooth Fairy get herself out of a jam when she misses her delivery?
+Share in a comment below.